Four Simple Tips to Bring your Pet Home

 If you’ve lost your pet, don’t waste any time.
 Begin your search as soon as you notice that the animal is missing.
 DO NOT delay or assume “He’ll find his way home.”

 Your pet could be in another person’s home, stuck in a garage or tool shed, or at one of the local animal shelters.
 Without ID, animals are only required to be held in California shelters for THREE DAYS.
-With ID, animals are held for ten days, but if your pet’s ID tags and/or microchip don’t have your current information, they are useless.

 To find your pet, follow these steps

 - Sign up with Finding Rover.
 HSNB takes a picture of every dog that comes in and posts it there.